 An expression (see Introduction to UserFuncs and Expressions) that defines the velocity and (possibly) tag of the secondary particle.
 It must be named velocityAndTag, and can take arguments listed in functionVariables which depend on the particular primary particle.
 If autoGenerateTag is true then this must return 3 velocity components; if false then this must return 4 components, three velocities plus a tag for the secondary.

 The tag is used only if the secondary Species is tagged.

 The "velocity" components are actually the spatial four-velocity components in a coordinate system that depends on the emission surface and the primary particle.
-The first coordinate u_n is the component normal to the surface; the second is perpendicular to the first and in the plane of the primary particle is incident along the normal, then the third coordinate is the cardinal direction (e.g., +x, +y, or +z in cartesian systems) most perpendicular to the normal; and the second is then chosen normal to the first and third in right-hand order.
+The first coordinate $u_n$ is the component normal to the surface (or in the direction of emissionDirection if gridBoundary is not specified); the second is perpendicular to the first and in the plane of the primary particle's velocity.
+The third coordinate is then normal to the first two, and in right-hand-rule order.
+If the primary particle is incident along the normal, then the third coordinate is the cardinal direction (e.g., +x, +y, or +z in cartesian systems) most perpendicular to the normal; and the second is then chosen normal to the first and third in right-hand order.
 In 2D, the third coordinate is always in the direction of the unsimulated direction, with its sign chosen so that the primary incident velocity and the cross product of the third and first coordinates are in the same drection.